 Prayer: ‘Lord, is there a person, a place or a purpose in Your heart for which You are inviting me to pray?'”
 Jimmy Seibert.

-Listen and journal: Do any thoughts or ideas come to mind?
+Do any thoughts or ideas come to mind?
 Journal them.
-Some Christians recommend the following:
+Some Christian leaders recommend the following:

 “Ask, “Father, is there anything You want to speak to me today?”
 Write in a journal the words, images and Scriptures God speaks to you.
 His voice will always align with Scripture and with His character.
 Ask other specific questions.
 Wait in His presence with a listening heart.
 Enjoy being with Him.